-- 1. Incumbent chooses her platform, x_I , for the second period. - 2.
+- 1. Incumbent chooses her platform, $x_I$ , for the second period. - 2.
 The L party primary is held and a challenger is chosen. - 3.
 The general election is held between the incumbent and the challenger. - 4.
 The winner of the general election implements her platform in the second period.

 I focus on Subgame Perfect Nash Equilibria in undominated strategies.
 Voters vote for one of the candidates with the leftmost platform when they are indifferent between multiple candidates.
+Ties are resolved by coin flips.